Indravati River (Nepal): Course

 The source of the Indravati River is located in the south-facing slopes of the Himalayas.
 Its upper course is characterized by a steep gradient, precipitous slopes, huge boulders and rocks in the river valley, and large rapids.
 It flows through alpine, sub-alpine and temperate forests.
 Settlements occur along its lower course.
 The Indravati's catchment area includes the eastern slopes of the Kathmandu basin and extends to the Indravati – Sun Koshi water divide.

 The Indravati meets the Sun Koshi at Dolalghat, located on the Arniko Highway that links Kathmandu with the Nepal-Tibet border.

 Koshi River system

 The Koshi River drains eastern Nepal.
-It is also known as Saptkoshi River because of the seven rivers joining in east-central Nepal to form this river.
-The main rivers forming the Koshi River system are Sun Koshi, Indravati, Tamma Koshi(or Tama Koshi), Bhote Koshi, Dudh Kosi, Arun and Tamur Rivers.
-The Saptkoshi River flows through the Chatra Gorge in a southerly direction into northern Bihar and joins the Ganges.
+It is also known as the Saptkoshi because of the seven rivers joining in east-central Nepal to form this river.
+The main rivers forming the Koshi River system are the Sun Koshi, Indravati, Tamma Koshi, Bhote Koshi, Dudh Kosi, Arun and Tamur Rivers.
+The Saptkoshi River flows through the Chatra Gorge in a southerly direction into northern Bihar in India and joins the Ganges.